 The main entrance to Diagon Alley from the London waterfront area will be disguised with a special pathway, intended to represent the parting of bricks as seen in the films when Hagrid first lets Harry Potter into the area.
-The full details on how this special pathway will appear are not yet apparent, but jagged, crooked walls are definitely part of it as a representation of the moving wall.
+The full details on how this special pathway will appear are not yet apparent, but jagged, crooked walls are definitely part of it to represent the moving wall.

-Due to Weasley’s Wizard Wheases opening in Diagon Alley, Zonko’s will be closing in Hogsmeade Village and Honeydukes will be expanding in to that spot.
+Due to Weasley’s Wizard Wheezes opening in Diagon Alley, Zonko’s will be closing in Hogsmeade Village, and Honeydukes will be expanding into that spot.

 Harry Potter and the Escape from Gringotts